Solid Rock Lutherans: 2005 ELCA Churchwide Assembly

 In April 2005, a denominational task force released a set of proposals to be voted on at the 2005 ELCA Churchwide Assembly later that year, all of which the Solid Rock Lutherans opposed.
 These proposals upheld the prohibition on ordaining sexually active gay and lesbian clergy, but would allow synods to make exceptions in certain cases, such as if the individual was in a long-term committed relationship.
 Additionally, the proposals upheld the prohibition on blessing same-sex unions but gave clergy "discretion in deciding how to minister to gay couples".
 Harrisville spoke out against the proposals prior to the conference.

 At the assembly, held in August, the Solid Rock Lutherans joined with the Word Alone Network in opposing the proposals, arguing that the changes would prevent the church from imposing either prohibition.
 Harrisville stated he thought there was no scriptural justification or "spirit in the church" to justify changing the current ELCA standards at the time.

-The proposals were ultimately voted down or revised so as to not refer to gay couples at all.
+The proposals were ultimately voted down or revised so as not to refer to gay couples at all.
 Having stated that it achieved its goal in the 2005 ELCA Churchwide Assembly, Solid Rock Lutherans ceased operations in November 2005.